-Smart-Trucking.com just published this video to their YouTube channel yesterday talking about the risks and liabilities that are not often well known when entering the trucking industry.
+This video from Smart-Trucking.com talks about the risks and liabilities that are not often well known when entering the trucking industry.

 The caption reads, “This is a topic RARELY addressed in the trucking industry.
 Trucking companies do not want their drivers to know these risks.